Priyasunil26/AWSDocumentation/AWSdocumentation.md

 ![Launch VM](images/ami-launch-network.png)
 - Once the instance is launched, you can access it using the specified key pair and any necessary credentials.

+**Note:**

+If you are not using a managed database server, creating a snapshot of your virtual machine is enough.

 ### 3. Create a snapshot of an RDS instance
 - In the navigation pane, choose `Databases`.
 Select the RDS instance for which you want to create a snapshot.